junxit/us-congress-bills-110/metadata.md

 - 2007-10-09 — Placed on the Union Calendar, Calendar No. 227.
 - 2007-10-09 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-366.
 - 2007-10-09 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-366.
+- 2007-10-15 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.